Winter Car Accidents in Ohio & How to Drive in Ice & Snow

 Motor vehicle collisions rank among the top causes of accidental death in the US, and these statistics carry over into urban parts of Ohio.
 In 2017, there were 91 fatal car accidents in Cuyahoga County, and in 2018, so far, the number stands at 39.
 These victims leave behind families who are emotionally devastated by the loss of their loved one, but the financial toll can also have far-reaching implications.

-At Kisling, Nestico & Redick, our Cleveland car accident lawyers empathize with your grief, and we know nothing can bring your loved one back.
+At Kisling, Nestico & Redick, our car accident lawyers in Cleveland, OH empathize with your grief, and we know nothing can bring your loved one back.
 However, we can help ease some of the financial burdens you and your family are experiencing without that person’s contribution to your life.

 Please call 216-658-1330 to schedule a free consultation with a Cuyahoga County car accident lawyer who can explain how wrongful death claims work in Ohio following a fatal car accident.